clesleycode/python-data-prep/intro-data-prep.md

 ## 3.0 dplyr

-Similar to Dplyr, dplyr allows us to transform and summarize tabular data with rows and columns.
+Similar to pandas, dplyr allows us to transform and summarize tabular data with rows and columns.
 It contains a set of functions that perform common data manipulation operations like filtering rows, selecting specific columns, re-ordering rows, adding new columns, and summarizing data.

 First we begin by loading in the needed packages: